monte-flora/scikit-explain/README.md

 ## Install

-PyMint can be installed through pip or conda-forge.
+PyMint can be installed through pip, but we are working on uploading to conda-forge.
 ```
 pip install py-mint
-or
-conda install -c conda-forge py-mint
 ```

 ## Dependencies